 Students should NOT make independent arrangements with the practicum supervisor for absences, change of shifts, different hours of work, travel or holiday plans, or for extending the practicum past the end date without prior consultation and written approval of Practicum Coordinator.

 Readings

-Students will be expected to read books and articles specifically related to their practicum placement.
-There are required readings for each Integrative Seminar.
-Students will also be required to bring readings to the course for discussion.
+Students will be expected to read books and articles specifically related to their practicum placement and for each Integrative Seminar.
+Students will be required to bring readings to the course for discussion.

 Practicum Meetings